ChrBarth/pypod/README.md

       -x, --hex             display values in hex instead of decimal -u, --human-readable  display data in human readable format -s TOFILE, --save TOFILE
-                            Saves Settings to file
+                            Saves program data to file
       -l FROMFILE, --load FROMFILE
-                            Loads Settings from file
+                            Loads program data from file
+      -p DEST_PROGRAM, --put DEST_PROGRAM
-      -i, --info            Shows info about the POD 2.0 -c MIDICHAN, --channel MIDICHAN
+                            Uploads program data (from file) to pod -i, --info            Shows info about the POD 2.0 -c MIDICHAN, --channel MIDICHAN
                             Select MIDI-Channel (default: 1)
+      -n PROGNAME, --name PROGNAME
+                            Renames the Program to NAME
 ## TODO:

-* Put Settings back on the POD
+* ~put Settings back on the POD~
 * GUI (not decided yet, maybe only curses but with that much settings GTK/QT/??? is probably a better option)

 ## REQUIREMENTS: